virtualadrian/libosmium-manual/src/osm-objects.md

 Include: `<osmium/osm/node.hpp>`

-A `Node` is a kind of `Object`.
-In addition to the things you can do with any Object, the Node has a Location.
+A `Node` is a kind of `OSMObject`.
+In addition to the things you can do with any OSMObject, the Node has a Location.

     osmium::Node& node = ...
     double longitude = node.location().lon();